- Your Government

 - Continue to promote the Notable Trees Program

-- Celebrate Arbor Day
+- Celebrate Arbor Day and Bee City USA

-The Town of Woodstock is proud to be an 14th-year Tree City!
-This year the Town also won the Tree City USA Growth Award for the 7th year in a row, which exhibits above-average performance executing its tree program.
-The Tree Board recommends planting the "right tree" in the "right place" in order to maximize the Town of Woodstock's Tree Canopy, in accordance with the Town Council-adopted Urban Tree Canopy Plan.
+The Town of Woodstock is proud to be an 17th-year Tree City!
+This year the Town also won the Tree City USA Growth Award for the 10th year in a row, which exhibits above-average performance executing its tree program.
+The Tree Board recommends planting the "right tree" in the "right place" in order to maximize the Town of Woodstock’s Tree Canopy, in accordance with the Town Council-adopted Urban Tree Canopy Plan.
 Please find the recommended Street Tree and Shrub List (PDF).